 The data layers displayed in heat maps are intended to give users another way to understand trends and data for geographies of interest.

-Below is an example heat map for Concentration of Distressed Properties in South Florida.
-This map layer is based on MLS data and public records data.
+Below is a heat map for Concentration of Distressed Properties in South Florida.
+This map layer is based on MLS and public records data.
 The Average Sales Price, Average Listing Price and Pending Sales Concentration are based entirely on MLS data, so areas of the country without this data will not show the layers.
 Note RPR does not receive a distressed indicator in listings from every MLS, so you may find areas without coverage even where RPR receives MLS data.